qobulov/rent-a-house/README.md

 ## Key Features

-- **Property Listings**: Property owners can list their houses for rent, including details such as location, price, and amenities.
+- **Property Accommodations**: Property owners can list their houses for rent, including details such as location, price, and amenities.
 - **Property Search**: Users can search for rental properties based on location, price range, and other filters.
 - **Map Integration**: View properties on an interactive map.
 - **Price Estimation**: Offers price comparisons and market trends for rental properties in the same area.